CMSgov/design-system/COMPONENT_MATURITY.md

 ## Accessibility
 ### WCAG 2.1 Level AA Conformance
 All Axe and Storybook plugins for WCAG AA compliance have passed.

+#### When to define as 'Not applicable'?
+Should not be used.

-#### About
+#### How to test?
 Code is checked with the [Axe Core plugin (external link)](https://github.com/dequelabs/axe-core "Axe core plugin repository") that finds on average 57% of WCAG issues automatically.
 You can see the complete list of rules that are checked in the [rules descriptions (external link)](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md "Axe core plugin rules description").

 You can use Storybook to test for WCAG violations and color blindness filters.

+Run `yarn test:a11y`

+### Supports Forced Colors Mode (FCM)
+While using FCM the components text is legible and improves readability.

 #### When to define as 'Not applicable'?
 Should not be used.

 #### How to test?
-Run `yarn test:a11y`

-### Supports Forced Colors Mode (FCM)
-While using FCM the components text is legible and improves readability.

-#### About
 In Forced Color Mode (FCM) in Windows, verify in Edge, Chrome, and Firefox that:
 - All background colors are reset to a single color.
 - All elements that need a border have one.